Manchu people: Mainland China

-Most Manchu people now live in Mainland China with a population of 10,423,303, which is 8.19% of ethnic minorities and 0.74% of China's total population.
+Most Manchu people now live in Mainland China, with a population of 10,423,303, which is 8.19% of the ethnic minority population and 0.74% of China's total population.
 However, the modern population of Manchus has been artificially inflated very much, because Han Chinese of the Eight Banner System, including booi bondservants, are allowed to register as Manchu in modern China.
 Among the provincial regions, there are two provinces, Liaoning and Hebei, which have over 1,000,000 Manchu residents.
-Liaoning has 5,336,895 Manchu residents which is 51.26% of Manchu population and 12.20% provincial population; Hebei has 2,118,711 which is 20.35% of Manchu people and 70.80% of provincial ethnic minorities.
-Manchus are the largest ethnic minority in Liaoning, Hebei, Heilongjiang and Beijing; 2nd largest in Jilin, Inner Mongolia, Tianjin, Ningxia, Shaanxi and Shanxi and 3rd largest in Henan, Shandong and Anhui.
+Liaoning has 5,336,895 Manchu residents, which is 51.26% of the Manchu population and 12.20% provincial population; Hebei has 2,118,711 Manchu residents, which is 20.35% of the Manchu population and 70.80% of the provincial ethnic minorities.
+Manchus are the largest ethnic minority in Liaoning, Hebei, Heilongjiang, and Beijing; 2nd largest in Jilin, Inner Mongolia, Tianjin, Ningxia, Shaanxi, and Shanxi and 3rd largest in Henan, Shandong, and Anhui.